penao7/BookApp/bookclient/README.md

 - list of all the added books
 - pagination
-- open and cloes book details
+- open and close book details

 ### AuthorList